-Should teachers be allowed to go on strike? | The Tylt

-last time | Should teachers be allowed to go on strike?
+Should teachers be allowed to go on strike?

 Teachers went on strike throughout the country in 2018.
 From West Virginia to Colorado, teachers demanded higher wages (teachers' pay has declined two percent from 1992 to 2014, according to Forbes), smaller class sizes and increased school funding.
-In January of 2019, more than 30,000 L.A. teachers joined the picket line.
+In October of 2019, 25,000 Chicago teachers and 7,000 support staffers joined the picket line.

 Ultimately, the kids are the ones who suffer from teacher strikes, despite the positive intentions of the teachers themselves.
-According to Yan, 600,000 students in the L.A. area "have no idea when they'll see their teachers again."
-Parents are pulling kids out of school and as a result, benefiting no one.
-One parent in particular, Andrew Krowne, is keeping his four children home for the duration of the L.A. teacher strike, afraid for his children's safety in the midst of such a logistical mess:
+According to Yan, 600,000 students in the L.A. area had "no idea when they'll see their teachers again."
+Parents were forced to pull kids out of school and as a result, benefiting no one.
+One parent in particular, Andrew Krowne, kept his four children home for the duration of the L.A. teacher strike, afraid for his children's safety in the midst of such a logistical mess:

 'It's just a sheer overwhelming number of children versus adults,' he said.
 'I'm not risking my children's safety.'